nixworks/public/news/2012/02/13/README.md

 ##### Australia and New Zealand Banking Group
 ### [The Australia and New Zealand Banking Group announces plans to cut 1000 jobs in Australia. ](/news/2012/02/13/the-australia-and-new-zealand-banking-group-announces-plans-to-cut-1000-jobs-in-australia.md)
-_Context: Australia and New Zealand Banking Group, Australia_
+_Context: Australia, Australia and New Zealand Banking Group_

 ##### Japan
 ### [Japan suffers negative economic growth for the fourth quarter of 2011 making it three out of four quarters that the Japanese economy shrinks. ](/news/2012/02/13/japan-suffers-negative-economic-growth-for-the-fourth-quarter-of-2011-making-it-three-out-of-four-quarters-that-the-japanese-economy-shrinks.md)
-_Context: Economy of Japan, economic growth, Japan_
+_Context: Japan, Economy of Japan, economic growth_

 ##### Rangers F.C.
 ### [Rangers F.C. announces an intent to enter administration. ](/news/2012/02/13/rangers-f-c-announces-an-intent-to-enter-administration.md)